ForeverAndEverTeam/fae-mod/IPGuidelines.md

 These guidelines do not grant a copyright license to any DDLC-related fan content.
 Despite these guidelines, Team Salvato reserves the right to issue a formal takedown request for any content that infringes copyright.
 This includes content that uses official DDLC assets, as well as content that includes any Intellectual Properties (IPs) that belong to Team Salvato.
 Moreover, this page is subject to revision at any time without notice.

+This page was last updated: **March 11th, 2018**

 ### Fan Work

-“Fan Work” refers to any content that includes IPs that belong to Team Salvato.
+"Fan Work" refers to any content that includes IPs that belong to Team Salvato.
 The content in question includes, but is not limited to, art, music, animation, writing, videos, websites, apps, and games.
 The guidelines pertain to any fan work that takes place in the DDLC universe or includes characters, setting, or storyline from DDLC.

-Fan work may freely be produced and shared online.
-Fan work may NOT be sold online or otherwise distributed for profit.

 There are no restrictions on how artists choose to depict the characters, setting, or events of DDLC in their fan work.
 We value artistic freedom and will not target fan work solely because we disagree with the content, or because it conflicts with official depictions.

 Physical versions of fan work may be sold locally, in limited production, by independent artists (eg. at conventions).
+Independent artists may also sell their fan work online if they run their own online store and manufacture/ship their own merchandise.
+Artists may not sell DDLC fan work by uploading the art to mass production websites that sell the art for you (eg. Redbubble).

+Fan work must be somehow related to the DDLC universe – you may not use Team Salvato IPs for projects that are not considered DDLC derivatives (eg. using a DDLC character to represent a website or product that isn’t itself a DDLC derivative).

-Businesses or companies interested in producing DDLC fan work for sale by any means other than locally in limited production should contact us for licensing or permission.
+Businesses or companies interested in producing DDLC fan work for sale by any means other than described above should contact us for licensing or permission.

 ### Fan Work That Includes Official DDLC Assets